peteroupc/peteroupc.github.io/morealg.md

     3. Return 1 if _da_ is less than _db_, or 0 if _da_ is greater than _db_.
 4. Add 1 to _i_ and go to step 3.

+<a id=Sum_of_Exponential_Random_Numbers></a>
+### Sum of Exponential Random Numbers

+An arbitrary-precision sampler for the sum of _n_ exponential random numbers (also known as the Erlang(_n_) or gamma(_n_) distribution is doable via partially-sampled uniform random numbers, though it is obviously inefficient for a large value of _n_.

+1. Generate _n_ uniform PSRNs, and turn each of them into an exponential random number with a rate of 1, using an algorithm that employs rejection from the uniform distribution (such as the von Neumann algorithm or Karney's improvement to that algorithm (Karney 2014)<sup>[**(2)**](#Note2)</sup>).
+This algorithm won't work for exponential PSRNs (e-rands), described in my article on [**partially-sampled random numbers**](https://peteroupc.github.io/exporand.html), because the sum of two e-rands may follow a subtly wrong distribution.
+By contrast, generating exponential random numbers via rejection from the uniform distribution will allow unsampled digits to be sampled uniformly at random without deviating from the exponential distribution.
+2. Generate the sum of the random numbers generated in step 1 by applying the [**algorithm to add two PSRNs**](https://peteroupc.github.io/uniformsum.html#Addition_and_Subtraction_of_Two_PSRNs) given in another document.

+<a id=Mixtures></a>
 ### Mixtures

 A _mixture_ involves sampling one of several distributions, where each distribution has a separate probability of being sampled.
 In general, an arbitrary-precision sampler is possible if all of the following conditions are met: